codio-content/Flode-Conditions/.guides/content/Boolean-variables-acf4.md

 ## Not
 Now look at the second decision.
 The expression `!hasJumper` can be read as '**not** has a jumper.

+Note the `!` character before `hasJumper`.
+This character reads 'not'.

 We could also have written it like this